Proceedings of Common Ground, Design Research Society International Conference

 Full text is not in this repository.

 This output refers to proceedings of the first DRS international conference, hosted by Brunel University UK.
 This was a general design research conference, with an overarching theme of seeking common ground between the various design disciplines.
 180 delegates from 25 countries attended a 4 day event, with 100 presenters.
 Peer review was by an internationally based team of 40 reviewers by double blind review on both abstracts and full papers.
 An experimental research exhibition was held concurrently.
 Published proceedings (book plus CDROM with full papers, delegates, editorial etc.) were available to delegates at the time of registration.
 Keynote speakers included Richard Buchanan (Carnegie-Mellon), Peter Butenshoen (ICSID), and Penny Sparke (Kingston).
 This was an event intended to develop a global community for design research in collaboration with colleagues from Europe, Asia, and the Americas.

 |Additional Information:||Brunel University, 5-7 September, 2002|

-|Research Areas:||Middlesex University Schools and Centres > School of Art and Design|
+|Research Areas:||A. > School of Art and Design|

-|Deposited On:||24 Nov 2008 16:34|
+|Date Deposited:||24 Nov 2008 16:34|